Do you want to earn passive income with your blog?

 4. Develop an e-course automated marketing machine

 Selling online courses is what turned many bloggers into millionaires.
 To develop a course, you need a higher level of skill than with the other monetization methods described here.

 But if you can develop a valuable course and set up a whole marketing machine for it, you may earn $300 – $2000 per transaction.

 How to make course sales more passive, you ask?

 There’s no doubt that you’d have to put in a tremendous amount of time to create a suitable course.
 You’ll likely need camera equipment, as well as access to an online learning platform like Teachable or Thinkfic.

-But then you can automate the marketing and selling process with software tools.
+But then you can automate the web scraping or data gathering, marketing, and selling process with software tools.